goschtl/zope/zopetoolkit/doc/source/process/buildbots.rst

 Automated/nightly build effort coordination
 ===========================================

-Patrik Gerken (do3cc) is the voluntary coordinator for automated builds and nightly tests.
+Patrick Gerken (do3cc) is the voluntary coordinator for automated builds and nightly tests.

 The responsibility of the coordinator is to help the community reach our goals